varshan-4068/wsl-setup/README.md

       wsl.exe --> In powershell

-      useradd <your preferred user>  # here replace <your preferred user> with the user name you wanna create for example useradd izagi --> In wsl
+      useradd -m -G wheel -s /bin/bash <your preferred user>  # here replace <your preferred user> with the user name you wanna create for example useradd izagi --> In wsl

       passwd <username>  # if u have created a user as for example izagi with the above command then to create a user password for the user izagi use this command --> In wsl

-      usermod -aG wheel <username>  # this command is used to modify your user for example the user izagi as a sudo user --> In wsl

       visudo  # Opens the sudoers file and you need to uncomment the line  %wheel ALL=(ALL) ALL by erasing the # in thae opened sudoers file now after uncommenting save the file and exit with :wq    --> In wsl